safepay/rainmachine-willyweather/README.md

 ## Installation
-In the RainMachine UI, go to Settings --> Weather --> User uploaded Select "Add New" and browse to the willyweather.py file and then upload.
+In the RainMachine UI, go to Settings --> Weather --> User uploaded.

+Select "Add New" and browse to the willyweather.py file and then upload.

 You then need to enter your WillyWeather API key.

 The hit REFRESH a few times and a list of closest stations should appear magically in the UI.

 Enter the one you want and SAVE.

 If nothing saves, then press the DEFAULTS button to populate the default value, then change to your own.

-Sorry for the convoluted instructions, but this is the only way I could get it to save the Station ID properly.
+Sorry for the convoluted instructions, but getting the Station ID to save was not straight forward.

 ## Note for Windows Users
 If you upload from Windows you will get an error.